franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

 The way appications are assigend mSpaces is self-explanatory.
-To get the names of the applications you would like to add to the list, you can - among other options - add the following lines to your `init.lua` and open Hammerspoon's Console to access the output; make sure to adjust the keyboard shortcuts to your liking (also make sure to add these lines outside the section 'SpaceHammer:new'):
+To get the names of the applications you would like to add to the list, you can - among other options - add the following lines to your `init.lua` and open Hammerspoon's Console to access the output; make sure to adjust the keyboard shortcuts to your liking (also make sure to add these lines outside the section `SpaceHammer:new`):

 ```lua
   ...